RidwanAz/Darey.io_Devops_Project/Ansible_Refactoring_Assignments_and_Imports/project_11.md

 - Learn dynamic data handling techniques within Ansible playbooks for adaptable automation.
 - Master the art of modularization by incorporating external playbooks and roles into main Ansible scripts.
 - Combine refactoring, assignments, and imports to create well-organized and efficient Ansible automation solutions.

+## Project Highlight
+- Ansible Refactoring Assignment And Import

+- Introduction
+  - What Is Refactoring, Assignment And Imports
+  - Importance Of Refactoring Assignment And Imports
+  - Target Audience
+  - Project Prerequisite
+  - Project Goals

+- Refactor Ansible Code By Importing Other Playbooks Into site.yml
+  - Jenkins Job Enhancement
+  - Refactor Ansible Code By Importing Other Playbooks Into site.yml
+  - Configure UAT Webservers With A Role "Webserver"
+  - Reference "Webserve" Role
+  - Commit And Test

+- Real Life Scenario
+- Conclusions

 ## Refactor Ansible Code By Importing Other Playbooks Into site.yml
 ### Step 1: Jenkins Job Enhancement